This is a 2017 paperback printing of the 2012 casebook.

 A single thread that runs through the book is video and case materials surrounding a North Carolina murder trial, State v.
 Peterson.
 The trial was memorialized in an award-winning documentary, The Staircase, directed by Jean-Xavier de Lestrade.
 The casebook follows the trial, including the strategies undertaken by counsel and the battles over evidentiary issues that shaped both sides’ narratives in the trial.
 Video excerpts will be provided to the instructor to add a further dimension to student learning and to reach a broad array of learning styles.

-The Teacher’s Manual will include pedagogical analysis, visual aids related to the text, questions and exercises designed to be used in or out of class, and video excerpts from The Staircase.
+The Teacher’s Manual includes pedagogical analysis, visual aids related to the text, questions and exercises designed to be used in or out of class, and video excerpts from The Staircase.

 This book is part of the Context and Practice Series, edited by Michael Hunter Schwartz, Professor of Law and Dean of the University of Arkansas at Little Rock Bowen School of Law.

 If you are a professor teaching in this field you may request a complimentary copy.